What does March 7 mean to you?

 The U visa is a protection that was carefully crafted to reduce immigrant’s vulnerability to crime and serve our whole nation’s security interests.
 Top law enforcement officials agree.
 Again and again, they encounter criminals who count on the fact that immigrant victims will be too fearful of deportation to get help from police.

-In 2013, Tahirih helped more than 200 violent-crime victims like Eva achieve safety and rebuild their lives through the U visa program.
+In 2013 alone, Tahirih helped more than 200 violent-crime victims like Eva achieve safety and rebuild their lives through the U visa program.

 “The most important thing is that I can be with my kids and keep them safe, that I can live and work without fear and move on with my life,” Eva recently told her Tahirih attorney.** “Now, we can send a signal to other women.
 If this is happening to you, speak up and say something.
 It’s not right.
 You can stand up.
 You can speak the truth.”